What does no win no fee actually mean?

 What is a successful outcome in a no win no fee costs agreement?

-Under a no win no fee costs agreement for legal services, the lawyer should define what ‘successful outcome’ means.
-A client should have a clear understanding of the circumstances in which their lawyer will charge for their fees.
+The law firm’s costs agreement should clearly explain what a ‘win’ or ‘successful outcome’ means.
+A client should have an understanding of the circumstances in which their lawyer will charge for their fees.

 A ‘successful outcome’ might mean more than the client achieving a judgment or settlement in their favour.